 Back-to-School Theme Online Activities

 Online Story – Go to YouTube and listen to the book The Pigeon HAS to Go to School by Mo Willems.
 Discuss how the Pigeon felt throughout this book.
 Help your preschooler recognize the different emotions he experienced and how to navigate big feelings.
 Create a school bus craft to go along with the Pigeon’s school bus dream!
 Plus, preschool back to school crafts are so sweet and a favorite to put in their portfolio to keep forever!

 Alphabet Song – Go to YouTube and check out this catchy song that helps your preschooler learn to identify the names of letters and the sounds they make.
-Then have your preschooler try to find matching items at home that begin with the different letters.
+Then have your preschooler try to find matching items at home that begin with different letters.
 Be sure to sing the alphabet song while you do it!

-Back-to-School Activities That are Just Plain Fun
+Back-to-School Activities That Are Just Plain Fun

 Scissor Practice Collage Art – This no-prep activity is ideal for increasing hand strength and developing coordination.
 Using several pieces of colored construction paper, invite your preschooler to cut out pieces, big or small.
 Once there are plenty of colored pieces to choose from, grab a glue stick and start gluing!
 Allow them to choose whether they would like to randomly glue or make a design.
 Read this post for more details.